Skip to main content

 Another key hormone influencing sleep patterns is cortisol, often associated with the body’s stress response.
 Cortisol levels naturally peak in the early morning, contributing to feelings of alertness and energy upon waking.
 As the day progresses and evening nears, cortisol production diminishes, allowing the body to transition into a restful state.
 Elevated cortisol levels, often due to chronic stress, can disrupt this delicate balance, leading to sleep difficulties.

 Sex hormones, including testosterone, estrogen, and progesterone, also significantly impact sleep architecture.
 These hormones fluctuate throughout life, particularly during periods such as puberty, menstrual cycles, pregnancy, and menopause, and these changes can directly influence sleep quality.
-For instance, women often report during times of significant hormonal shifts.
+For instance, women often report sleep disturbances during times of significant hormonal shifts.

 Understanding these foundational elements of sleep and hormonal regulation provides a crucial starting point.
 It allows us to appreciate how disruptions in these delicate systems can manifest as sleep challenges, and how targeted interventions can work to restore balance.